-Enjoy an exciting tour through some of Africa's most beautiful scenery including glistening Lake Malawi with its gorgeous beaches and party atmosphere.
-Get an insight into the customs and lifestyle of a traditional Malawian village on a visit to Chitimba.
-Then on the spice island of Zanzibar there's time to relax on the beach, go snorkelling, sip a cocktail and gaze over the waves or explore picturesque Stone Town, steeped in history.
+Enjoy an exciting tour through some of Africa's most beautiful scenery including glistening Lake Malawi with its beaches and party atmosphere.
+Get an insight into Malawi's customs and lifestyle in Chitimba.
+Then on Zanzibar there's time to relax on the beach, go snorkelling, sip a cocktail and gaze over the waves or explore picturesque Stone Town, steeped in history.

 The tour that we operate in the reverse direction is Zanzibar to Vic Falls (FZV).

 The first day of your tour is simply an arrival day with no pre-organised activities.
 In order to allow time to relax and see some of the sights you may wish to add pre tour accommodation.
 On arrival please ask at the reception for information on when the pre departure meeting will be held.

 Your joining location is inside the Mosi-oa-Tunya National Park.
 When you arrive at the gate of the park, please inform them you are travelling with Tucan Travel and that your entrance fee to the park has been prepaid.
 As well as a gateway to the majestic Victoria Falls, Livingstone, named after the great 19th century Scottish explorer David Livingstone, is also a haven for adrenalin-pumping, heart-stopping adventure activities.